 Find a Recipe

-There’s no need to wake up at the crack of dawn to feed you guests this holiday season.
-Prep and/or bake in advance, then sleep-in as long as possible.
+There’s no need to wake up at the crack of dawn to feed your guests this holiday season.
+These make-ahead brunch recipes will let you sleep in as long as possible.

 A classic breakfast cake is one of the handiest things to have in your baking repertoire, and this sour cream coffee cake from the famous Zingerman’s Bakehouse in Ann Arbor, MI is one of the very best.